piyushsachdeva/CKA-2024/Resources/Day04/summery.md

 # 1. what is an Orchestrator , why do we need k8s to

-after we learnt about Dcoker - we understand that we can create a containerized environment to work as production, as well as testing.
+after we learnt about Docker - we understand that we can create a containerized environment to work as production, as well as testing.

 this system can be scaled and maintained automatically - if we just had an orchestraiting system to manage it.